nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/analyze.md

 Summary Statistics and Association Analysis
 ===========================================

+All of these steps must be performed on your Ubuntu AWS terminal window.

 ## Convert VCF into PLINK readable format

-Now convert the .vcf into PLINK readable format: map and ped.
-[PED and MAP files](http://zzz.bwh.harvard.edu/plink/data.shtml) are plain text files; PED files contain genotype information (one person per row) and MAP files contain information on the name and position of the markers in the PED file.
+Convert the .vcf into PLINK readable format: map and ped.
+[PED and MAP files](http://zzz.bwh.harvard.edu/plink/data.shtml) are plain text files; PED files contain genotype information (one individual per row) and MAP files contain information on the name and position of the markers in the PED file.

 ```
- vcftools --vcf pruned_coatColor_maf_geno.vcf --plink --out coatColor
+ $ vcftools --vcf pruned_coatColor_maf_geno.vcf --plink --out coatColor

 ```

 !!!
 Error
     If you get a vcftools install error, follow the directions in the error message to install vcftools.
+Visit the [vcftools](./vcftools_install.md) page of this tutorial for detailed installation instructions.

 the --plink options outputs the genotype data in PLINK PED format.
 Two files are generated, with suffixes ".ped" and ".map"